umd-mith/sg-data/data/intro/clean/introduction.md

 "52"
 :   This PBS number on Draft: Vol. I, Ch.
 7a, page 80, apparently
-    records the "52" leaves or "104" pages that had been used to fair copy the Draft up to this point—a glance at transcription page 107 reveals that the *1818* equivalent is page "105."
+    records the "52" leaves or "104" pages that had been used to fair copy the Draft up to this point---a glance at transcription page 107 reveals that the *1818* equivalent is page "105."
 It is possible that the "52" meant that the Fair Copy up to this point had used two complete notebooks of 24 leaves each, plus an additional four leaves in a third